Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Derivation and Concept

+To define the transport cost in the form of Eq.~\eqref{eq:qq}, the Fisher metric $\Omega$ is constructed with respect to parameters $\xi = \left(\xi_{1}, \cdots, \xi_{f}\right)$ that can be directly related to the coordinates of the underlying support, where $f$ denotes the dimension of the support.
+More precisely, we consider parametrizations that transform covariantly under invertible linear transformations of the support, i.e.,

+where $\textrm{GL}\left( f \right)$ denotes the general linear group consisting of all invertible $f\times f$ matrices.
+Such parametrizations include translational and expectation parameters, which belong to the same vector representation as the support coordinates.
+This condition ensures that the metric $\Omega$ captures the sensitivity of the distribution consistently with respect to displacements in the support space.
+We assume that, in these coordinates, the corresponding $f \times f$ Fisher metric $\Omega$ is positive-definite and varies smoothly under infinitesimal changes in $\xi$.

-Then, we discretize the underlying continuous space for $P$, by using $f$-dimensional hypercubic with side length $d$, and consider its limit of $d\to 0$.
-Under this discretization, we introduce the following linear relationship betwen $\delta\xi$ and $d$:
+Then, we discretize the underlying continuous space for $P_{\xi}$, by using $f$-dimensional hypercubic with side length $d$, and consider its limit of $d\to 0$.
+Under this discretization, we introduce the following linear relationship between $\delta\xi$ and $d$:

-where $a>0$ reflects the relative scaling arising from the identification of the local quadratic structure of the KL divergence with the discretization-induced transport cost.
-Then we extend $\delta\xi$ to the following i.i.d. random vector with its distribution taking $\rho$:
+where $a>0$ is a constant whose specific value is irrelevant for the following analysis.
+Then we extend $\delta\xi$ to an i.i.d. random vector with its distribution $\rho$, for example,

-where the form of the distribution is not necessarily restricted to uniform one, where its variances scale as $O\left(d^{2}\right)$ (i.i.d.) is essential: This only affects the following $W_{2}$-KL correspondence up to the constant factor.
+where the specific form of the distribution is not essential; what matters is that the variables are i.i.d. and their variances are proportional to $d^{2}$.
+This choice affects the following $W_{2}$-KL correspondence only through an overall constant factor.

-Under these preparations, let us recall that KL-divergence between two nearby distributions in $S$ admits the following expansion:
+Under these preparations, let us recall that KL-divergence between two nearby distributions admits the following expansion:

 where in the case of Gaussian families with $\xi=\mu$, the r.h.s. is exactly given by up to the quadratic form.
 Now it is clear that when we take expectation of KL-divergence in Eq.~\eqref{eq:kl-g} w.r.t. $\rho\left(\delta\xi\right)$, its leading order at $d\to 0$ takes